codefresh-io/docs.codefresh.io/_docs/pipelines/advanced-workflows.md

 ### Defining success criteria for a parallel step

 By default, any failed step in a Codefresh pipeline will fail the whole pipeline.
-There are ways to change this behavior (the `fail_fast` property is explained later in this page), but specifically for parallel steps you can define exactly when the whole step succeeds or fails.
+You can change the default execution behavior through the `fail_fast` field, but specifically for parallel steps you can define exactly when the whole step succeeds or fails.

 You can define steps that will be used to decide if a parallel step succeeds with this syntax: